Here we answer some additional questions from the audience we didn't get time for in the live discussion between Steffen Pauls and Marcus Brennecke.

 A: We are living in a volatile world with geopolitical risks like Brexit, the Russia-Ukraine conflict, Northstream pipeline, US-China trade war and of course our pandemic crisis.
 On the other hand the central banks are pumping new money into the system and we see hedge funds recently collapsing due to the banks involved lending too much money.
 We also have the SPAC development and we see huge and somewhat crazy valuations.
 I deem all these developments as very unhealthy.
 Therefore we are trying to take advantage of high valuations and de-risk some of our funds.
 With other portfolio companies we are holding and developing them further from good to great.
 That said, we also raised our new EQT IX fund, a 2020 vintage fund, during Covid-19 and entirely via Zoom meetings reaching our hard cap of €15bn within less than a year.
 This new fund has already invested approximately 45 percent in nine highly interesting thematic investments, mainly in HC and TMT.

 View the conversation between Steffen Pauls and Marcus Brennecke below and feel free to share within your network.
 To stay informed about future Deal Talk events, follow Moonfare on LinkedIn.
-And if you haven’t yet created your Moonfare account, you can register in minutes by clicking here.
+And if you haven’t yet created your Moonfare account, you can register in a few minutes by clicking here.